AlmostGen/AlmostGen/README.md

 #### About Me
 - Im Better
 - Im Transgender (m to f)
-- I Have 5 years in java
+- I have 5 years in java
 - Im THE dev for .gg/wmoon
 - English Is My 2nd Language
 - Parz = Bae